Skip to content

 Limitations

 • Exit code — the command always exits with code 0.
 Use shell post-processing (see the CI gating example above) to gate on specific change types.
+The reason for the design is that different teams care about different change types: a test-engineering team may treat any REMOVED as a regression, while a refactoring team may accept removals provided no security: true → false reclassification is present.

 See CLI reference — -diff for the flag description.